 – No image stabilization

-Build and handling: The Sigma lens for Nikon D7500 has a well-constructed, sturdy feel in the hand, with a black finish that consists of a combination of metal and polycarbonate materials.
-It comes equipped with a reversible lens hood.
-The lens features a focusing ring, an autofocus on/off switch, and a distance scale marked in both feet and meters, which is protected by a plastic window.
+Build and handling: This Sigma lens has a well-constructed, sturdy feel in the hand, with a black finish that consists of a combination of metal and polycarbonate materials.
+The lens features a focusing ring, an autofocus on/off switch, and a distance scale marked in both feet and meters, protected by a plastic window.

 Performance: It produces impressively sharp images, even when shot at its wider apertures, although it is recommended to use a slightly smaller aperture for optimal sharpness.
-The lens is equipped with a hyper-sonic motor for fast and quiet autofocus performance.
-Its optical quality is outstanding, with virtually no distortion, minimal chromatic aberration, and exceptional color reproduction that can compete with even the priciest and most premium lenses.
+The lens has a hyper-sonic motor for fast and quiet autofocus performance.
+Its optical quality is outstanding, with virtually no distortion, minimal chromatic aberration, and exceptional color reproduction that can compete with even the most expensive lenses.

 Best for: It is the best option for indoor portrait photography due to its shorter focal length than the previous ones.
 Thanks to its large aperture of f/1.4, it is also a crucial feature for shooting in low-light conditions.
-This portrait lens offers more versatility as it can be used for street, landscape, and travel photography as well.
+This portrait lens offers more versatility as it can be used for street, landscape, and travel photography.

 This lens offers exceptional image clarity and sharpness at any aperture, allowing you to shoot perfect portrait compositions.
-It also boasts a fast and silent autofocus system and has minimal distortion, chromatic aberration, and exceptional color rendering.
-Despite these high-quality features, it comes at a more accessible price compared to other lenses in the Sigma Art line.
+It also boasts a fast, silent autofocus system with minimal distortion, chromatic aberration, and exceptional color rendering.
+Despite these high-quality features, it comes at a more accessible price than other lenses in the Sigma Art line.

 4. Sigma 18-35mm F1.8 Art DC HSM